Frank Murphy (radio personality)

 Frank Murphy is known as a radio and television personality in Knoxville, Tennessee.
 He was formerly a producer for high-profile morning shows in Washington, DC and Los Angeles, CA.

-Frank is a member of Knoxville's long-running improvisational theatre company, Einstein Simplified and host of Scholars' Bowl on East Tennessee PBS.
+Frank is host and head writer of Tennessee Scholars' Bowl, which airs weekdays on East Tennessee PBS and on six PBS stations statewide as part of the "Teaching Tennessee" block of programs.

 Murphy was the 2014 Knoxville recipient of the FBI Director's Community Leadership Award.
 In 2014, he was the Social Media inductee in the Friends of Literacy East Tennessee Writers Hall of Fame.
 Frank was named Best Local Blogger in the 2012 Metro Pulse readers survey.
 He was also voted East Tennessee's Best Local Blogger in 2008 and was voted first runner up in 2007, 2009 and 2010 by readers of the Knoxville News Sentinel.

 Radio experience - producer

 Early career

 Murphy began his radio career in 1982 at the campus radio station of George Mason University, WGMU.
 That summer he worked the midday shift at WVBK-AM in Herndon, Virginia, without being paid.
 At the start of 1983, he was named station manager of WGMU, just as it was transitioning from a closed circuit broadcast available only in the Rathskeller to a carrier current transmission which could be heard in the dorms and student apartments on any AM radio.

 A WGMU air band contest caught the attention of Denise Benoit, the promotion director of WAVA-FM.
 She contacted Murphy and hired him as her intern for the summer of 1984.
 At the end of his internship, Murphy was hired by the station as its assistant promotion director, a position he held until 1986.
 During 1985 Murphy was heard on the air reading snow closing announcements in the morning or doing an occasional weekend air shift.
 He was most often heard as part of Don Geronimo's afternoon drive program, especially when the show would broadcast from local bars on Friday afternoons.